-The philosopher Plato, to whom dialogue was the highest expression of intellectuality, defined thought as "the dialogue of the soul with itself."
-It is thus altogether fitting that the editors of Dialogue should encourage Mormon scholars to conduct periodic soul-searchings in regard to the relevance of their studies to the Gospel.
-I am grateful for this opportunity of reappraising Mormon history and of relating historical studies to the Church and its historic mission of building the Kingdom of God on earth.
+THE PHILOSOPHER PLATO, to whom dialogue was the highest expression of intellectuality, defined thought as "the dialogue of the soul with itself."
+It is thus altogether fitting that the editors of Dialogue should encourage Mormon scholars to conduct periodic soul-searchings regarding the relevance of their studies to the gospel.
+I am grateful for this opportunity of reappraising Mormon history and of relating historical studies to the church and its historic mission of building the Kingdom of God on Earth.

-From its very inception The Church of Jesus Christ of Latter-day Saints sought to leave an accurate and complete record of its history.
-On April 6, 1830, the date of the organization of the Church, a revelation was given to Joseph Smith which began "Behold, there shall be a record kept among you"1 To accomplish this purpose the Second Elder of the Church, Oliver Cowdery, was selected to serve as Church Recorder.
-When Elder Cowdery was transferred to other work a year later, John Whitmer was appointed, by revelation, to "write and keep a regular history."2 Whitmer served in this capacity until 1835, and wrote a brief manuscript narrative, which is now in the possession of the Reorganized Church of Jesus Christ of Latter-day Saints.3
+From its very inception, The Church of Jesus Christ of Latter-day Saints sought to leave an accurate and complete record of its history.
+On April 6, 1830, the date of the organization of the church, a revelation was given to Joseph Smith which began, "Behold, there shall be a record kept among you. . . .(D&C 21:1)" To accomplish this purpose, the second elder of the church, Oliver Cowdery, was selected to serve as Church Recorder.
+When Elder Cowdery was transferred to other work a year later, John Whitmer was appointed, by revelation, to "write and keep a regular history" (D&C 47:1).
+Whitmer served in this capacity until 1835 and wrote a brief manuscript narrative, which is now in the possession of the Reorganized Church of Jesus Christ of Latter-day Saints.1

-Thus, from the earliest years the Church designated an official to record its story and preserve its records.
+Thus, from its earliest years, the church designated an official to record its story and preserve its records.
 Twenty-five men have been sustained during the years 1830 to 1968 as Church Historians and Recorders.
-(The list of those who have served in these capacities is given at the end of this essay.)
-In addition to the records kept by these men, each of the organizations of the Church has kept minutes of its meetings and other documents, individuals have kept diaries and journals, and newspapers and magazines have published items of contemporary and earlier history.
-Thus, a surprisingly complete record of the Church and its instrumentalities, from 1830 to the present, can be found in the Church Historian's Library and Archives, in Salt Lake City.
-The records in the Church Archives appear to be "honest," in the sense of presenting the facts as nearly as the designated historians could determine them, and there does not appear to have been any destruction of or tampering with the records or the evidence.
+In addition to the records kept by these men, each of the organizations of the church has kept minutes of its meetings and other documents, individuals have kept diaries and journals, and newspapers and magazines have published items of contemporary and earlier history.
+Thus, a surprisingly complete record of the church and its instrumentalities, from 1830 to the present, can be found in the Church Historian's Library and Archives in Salt Lake City.
+The records in the Church Archives appear to be "honest" in the sense of presenting the facts as nearly as the designated historians could determine them; no destruction of or tampering with the records or the evidence is apparent.